-MULTI-LEVEL CARE
+MULTI - LEVEL CARE

 S.U.C.C.E.S.S.
 Multi-Level Care Society manages the Simon K. Y. Lee Seniors Care Home, a long-term care facility offering culturally appropriate care to seniors with complex needs.
-The Society operates two assisted living facilities for seniors: Austin Harri one of our team members at Olympic Village. s Residence in Richmond and Harmony House in Vancouver.
+The Society operates two assisted living facilities for seniors: Austin Harris Residence in Richmond and Harmony House in Vancouver.
 We also run two Adult Day Programs in Vancouver and Richmond serving 200 seniors each week, providing a continuum of care, and we provide nutritious Chinese meals for the Burnaby Meals on Wheels program.

-Our major accomplishments over the past year include partnering with the province and BC Housing to purchase Harmony House, preventing much-needed affordable housing from being lost to the private market and ensuring seniors living there can age in place in their neighborhood.
+Our major accomplishments over the past year include partnering with the province and BC Housing to purchase Harmony House, preventing much - needed affordable housing from being lost to the private market and ensuring seniors living there can age in place in their neighborhood.